 LinkedIn is the world’s largest professional networking site with 546 million user.
 Of these users, 80% view professional networking as being important.
 Using LinkedIn to its fullest potential for your business- and employment-related needs is key.
 Many users are unaware of the best practices to help network across its platform.
 Below are some helpful tips that will increase your follower base, engage the right audience and generate results.
-Whether you are just creating a new account or wanting to update your profiles, these 8 areas can make a huge impact.
+Whether you are just creating a new account or wanting to update your profiles, these eight areas can make a huge impact.

 Update your profile!

 - Use your LinkedIn profile like a resume—make sure it is current, detailed and professional.
 Would you list only your job title on a resume?
-Make sure you include detail in each position you have worked.
+Make sure you include detail for each position you have worked.

 - Include your education—be proud of the degree(s) you have obtained!
 Go ahead and brag—include your GPA, awards and those extracurricular activities.

 - Highlight your skills and use of current technologies – What have you mastered?
 What are you currently learning?
 Refrain from using “Knowledge of.”
 Always include an example of your actual hands-on experience with the tool.
-LinkedIn users with at least 5 skills on their profile receive 17 times more profile views.
+LinkedIn users with at least five skills on their profile receive 17 times more profile views.

-- There are many positions that do require a certain certification or training.
-For Network fields, those may be CCNA, CCNP, CompTIA or Project Management openings requiring the “PMP.”
+- There are many positions that require a certain certification or training.
+For network fields, those may be CCNA, CCNP, CompTIA or Project Management openings requiring the “PMP.”
 Most of these certifications require several hours of studying and exams.
 Be proud to show that you have gone through these classes entirely.